 Iranians may have turned to aubergines due to chicken shortages – but the world over may be forced to go vegetarian due to food shortages in the next 40 years According to the latest findings, the world’s population may have to switch almost completely to a vegetarian diet over the next 40 years to avoid […]

-Answering (or at least attempting to answer) what now feels like an age-old question What can Islam do for the environment?
+What can Islam do for the environment?
 That’s a question I have been asking myself for some years now and, in all honestly, I am nowhere near answering it fully.
-I have definitely enjoyed looking into the green ethics of Islam […]
+I have definitely enjoyed looking into the green ethics of Islam in a bid to help Muslims worldwide take up the environmentally-friendly path, but I […]

 Step back, LEED.
 Back off, BREEAM.
 Easy there, Estidama: Qatar’s developing a new building standard and it’s called GSAS.
 Qatar’s revamped its QSAS green building rating system.
 Re-launched under a new name, the Global Sustainability Assessment System (GSAS) is muscling in as Middle East- North Africa’s green standard.
 Developed by the Gulf Organization for Research and […]